310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_1.md

 #### <div mt="rare"></div> 2/3

 {% bubble Midori %}
 How about you also try playing this game, Anzu-san?
-There are people in school playing it, too.
+There are other students playing it, too.

 You can take your time progressing in the game, and you get to fish or dig around for stuff, and even make your own designs for stuff.